IN THIS ARTICLE

 After signing up to a platform, candidates can receive job alerts for returnship programs, attend events featuring recruiters and hiring partners, and gain access to dedicated career development content.
 Companies like Ellevate, Women Back to Work, The Mom Project, and The Second Shift specialize in helping stay-at-home moms reboot their careers.

 After being out of full-time work for nearly three years, Springboard alum Mengqin (Cassie) Gong landed a role as a data scientist on the product team at Facebook.
 The Facebook Return to Work Program is a 16-week immersive training and mentorship program designed for people who have been away from work for two years or longer.
 At the end of the program, the top performers will be considered for a full-time position at Facebook.

-As she was completing Springboard’s Data Science Career Track, Gong’s career coach at Springboard pushed her to apply—and she, along with 16 other Springboard students, submitted applications for the role.
+As she was completing Springboard’s Data Analytics Bootcamp, Gong’s career coach at Springboard pushed her to apply—and she, along with 16 other Springboard students, submitted applications for the role.
 Gong recently started working as an analyst on the Whatsapp team (Facebook acquired the instant messaging app in 2014).
 While taking time off full-time work to care for her family, Cassie, who has a history of working with nonprofits, continued doing part-time data analytics work for the Boys & Girls Club of the Peninsula.

 “You can start by taking a course like those offered at Springboard and looking for part-time or freelance jobs,” said Gong.
 “These types of jobs have a slightly lower bar than full-time, permanent positions.”

 Currently, the Employer Partnerships team at Springboard is working closely with return-to-work platforms like Path Forward as well as Facebook and Amazon to assist students with an employment gap in the job search process.